 parameter: See actual argument, argument, formal parameter

-recommended practice: A specification that is strongly recommended as being in keeping with the intent of the C Standard, but that may be impractical for some implementations.

 runtime-constraint: A requirement on a program when calling a library function.

-single-byte character: The bit representation that fits in a byte.

 trap representation: An object representation that need not represent a value of the object type.

 undefined behaviour: The use of a non-portable or erroneous program construct or of erroneous data, for which the C standard imposes no requirements.
 Undefined behaviour ranges from ignoring the situation completely with unpredictable results, to behaving during translation or program execution in a documented manner characteristic of the environment (with or without the issuance of a diagnostic message), to terminating a translation or execution (with the issuance of a diagnostic message).
 An example of, undefined behaviour is the behaviour on integer overflow.